 Open Lending Corporation (LPRO) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, May 16, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Open Lending Corporation ("Open Lending" or the "Company") (NASDAQ: LPRO ).
+LOS ANGELES, May 23, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Open Lending Corporation ("Open Lending" or the "Company") (NASDAQ: LPRO ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR OPEN LENDING INVESTMENTS, CLICK HERE BEFORE JUNE 30, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?